20 Cooper Square, 6th Floor, New York, NY 10003-6636 • 212-998-7980

 Director of Undergraduate Studies

-Housed within the arts and sciences core of a leading university, the institute sees journalism as an essential strand in the liberal arts tradition and a critical factor in public culture.
-But we also recognize that news these days is a business.
-When our skilled graduates enter that business, they are prepared to improve and enliven it.
+Given our place within the Arts and Science core of a leading university, the institute sees journalism as an essential strand in the liberal arts tradition.
+But we also recognize that news is a business.
+When our graduates enter that business, they are prepared to improve and enliven it.
 And even if they do not pursue careers in journalism, the training our students receive—the ability to read closely, engage in deep research, think critically, and write effectively—are essential for success in any career.